Transaction Simulation: Sale of a Family Business and Related Real Estate

 LAW JD 772

-This course is one of the "capstone" semester-long transaction simulations offered as part of the School's Transactional Law Program.
-The simulated transaction involves the consolidation of ownership of a family-owned company in a manner and through agreements that address the differing expectations and interests of the company's two shareholders: (i) the company's chief executive and majority owner seeking to obtain sole ownership of the business, and (ii) his sister, a minority shareholder not active in the business, seeking a risk-free separation from the business and an assured pay-out over time.
-The company, whose main office is in Massachusetts, operates a chain of drugstores in three New England states and New York.
-The company leases all the store sites from limited liability companies which own the properties and which are themselves owned by the chief executive and his sister in approximately the same proportions as their ownership of the company .
-The course is intended to expose students to the principal tasks undertaken by both junior and more senior attorneys in this type of transaction, and in doing so to build skills students will need as they enter transactional practice.
-The class will be divided into teams representing one of the participants in the transaction.
-Students will perform the key analytical, drafting and other legal tasks required to effectively represent their respective clients during various stages of the transaction from inception through closing, including the following: * through review of client emails and through client interviews, understanding the clients' key business objectives, * determining an appropriate transaction structure and types of agreement(s) to implement the same, * preparing and negotiating a letter of intent reflecting the material terms of the transaction, * preparing a due diligence checklist, conducting relevant due diligence and preparing a due diligence report to the client, * reviewing and negotiating key provisions of a definitive stock purchase agreement for the transaction, * reviewing and negotiating key provisions of a lease and related real estate documentation to implement the real property aspects of the transaction, * preparing board and stockholder approvals, and * preparing a closing agenda and closing documents, and completing the closing.
-The course grade will be based on periodic drafting and other written assignments (both in-class and homework), contributions to team efforts, and class participation.
+This course is one of the semester-long transaction simulations offered as part of the School's Transactional Law Program and satisfies the Transaction Simulation requirement of the Transactional Practice Concentration.
+The simulated transaction involves the consolidation of ownership of a family-owned retail drugstore company in a manner and through agreements that address the differing expectations and interests of the company's two shareholders: (i) the company's chief executive and majority owner seeking to obtain sole ownership of the business, including interests in real estate used in the business and (ii) his sister, a minority shareholder not active in the business, seeking a risk-free separation from the business and an assured pay-out.
+The course will consider the respective rights and obligations of these two shareholders as majority and minority owners in a closely held business.
+The course will also address issues involved in commercial real estate leasing and financing, including negotiating a commercial lease, mortgage and mortgage note from the perspective of each party.
+The course is intended to expose students to the principal tasks undertaken, and issues faced, by both junior and more senior attorneys in this type of transaction, and in doing so to build skills students will need as they enter transactional practice.
+The class will be divided into teams, with each team representing one of the participants in the transaction.
+Students will perform the key analytical, drafting and other legal tasks required to effectively represent their respective clients during various stages of the transaction from inception through closing.
+The course grade will be based on periodic drafting and other written assignments (individual and the individual's portion of team or group assignments), individual contributions to other team or group efforts, and individual class participation (including oral reports).
 CLASS SIZE: Limited to 12 students.
-PREREQUISITES: Corporations and Contract Drafting NOTES: This seminar does not satisfy the Upper-Class Writing Requirement.
-This seminar satisfies the Upper-Class Professional Skills Requirement.
-RESTRICTION: Students may only take one transaction simulation course during their time at BU Law.
+NOTES: This course satisfies the Upper-Class Professional Skills Requirement and counts toward the 6 credit Experiential Learning requirement.
+The class will also satisfy the Transaction Simulation requirement of the Transactional Practice Concentration.
 GRADING NOTICE: This class will not offer the CR/NC/H option.
 ATTENDANCE REQUIREMENT: A student who fails to attend the first class or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the class.
-Students who are on the wait are required to attend the first meeting to be considered for enrollment.
+Students who are on the wait list are required to attend the first meeting to be considered for enrollment.